Take mountain biking to a whole new level.

 Big Bear is known for its versatile cross country riding.
 Some of the best cross country trails can be accessed by taking Snow Summit’s Scenic Sky Chair.
 One of the more popular trails is Skyline Ridge (2N10), which passes through Snow Summit Ski Resort.
 This offers the most scenic views in the valley with San Gorgonio Mountain to the south and Big Bear Lake to the north.
 Two other trails that have bikers coming back for more include the Pine Knot trail (1E01) and the newly built Skyline Trail.
 Both of these single track trails offer thrilling twists and turns with some challenging uphill, and lots of fun downhill riding.

-Speaking of downhill biking, Snow Summit has lifted its ban on downhill-specific bikes and has created new section on the face of its mountain slopes called Snow Summit Adventure Park.
+Speaking of downhill biking, Snow Summit has lifted its ban on downhill-specific bikes and has created new section on the face of its mountain slopes known as Snow Summit Summer's bike park trails.
 Here downhill thrill seekers can get their fix with speedy downhill trails and park features such as step ups, banked turns and bridges.
-The Adventure Park offers three new trails for an adrenaline rush designed for advanced downhill riders.
+The bike park trails offer three new trails for an adrenaline rush designed for advanced downhill riders.
 The downhill trails can be accessed by taking the Scenic Sky Chair.

 When it comes to cycling it’s only natural to think of Big Bear as a mountain biking destination.
 However, Big Bear is well known within the circuit of cyclists as a mecca for road cycling because of its diverse climbs and peak to peak rides.
 One of the key attractions for serious riders is the ascension up to Onyx Summit, which tops off at 8,443 feet.
 For those who love the mountains, but not into big mountain climbs will enjoy a casual 40-mile loop that gently rolls around Big Bear and Baldwin lakes providing spectacular views of dense forests and surrounding peaks.
 Big Bear Lake is a must for avid to casual cyclists to add as a must visit road cycling destination.